chanhodchang/Mission_to_Mars/README.md

 7. Ran the app.py after connecting it to the HTML code.
 8. Opened the Flask webpage and test ran the webscraping process.

+The challenge section was to web scrape four new images from NASA Mars Hemisphere site.
+Each of the webpages for the hemisphere was scraped for the image and title which then be displayed onto the Flask app.

+1. First used splinter and chromedriver to locate and scrape the images and title from each webpage using similar formatting from the previous functions.
+2. Created four separate functions for the web scraping for each of Mars' Hemisphere
+3. Edited the HTML page to fit the new images onto the webpage.
+4. Created new connections to MongoDB to store the new data.
+5. Tested the web scraping process on the updated webpage.

 ## Analysis

 Web Scraping is a powerful tool that can gather data from a website.
 It is especially useful when there is constant flow of new data.
 Webscraping can instantly gather the new data and update onto the desired databases.